sagemathinc/cocalc-doc/source/frame-editor.rst

 If you open/create a file ending with ``*.md``, you're presented by default with a split view of `Markdown <https://www.markdowntutorial.com/>`_ code on the left and HTML rendered output on the right hand side.

-There's an entire page in this guide dedicated to :doc:`howto/markdown`.
+There's an entire page in this guide dedicated to :doc:`markdown`.